Home Blog 6 cost-saving inventory control techniques for stock optimization

 1. Understand your demand

-Our first inventory control technique is all about demand forecasting.
-The key to controlling your stock levels is knowing what products to carry to satisfy market demand.
-It’s critical to invest time (and money if required) in setting up advanced inventory forecasting models that produce accurate demand forecasts.
-It’s not enough to look at last year’s sales figures and expect this year’s to follow the same pattern!
+Our first inventory control technique focuses on demand forecasting.
+The key to controlling your stock levels is understanding which products to stock to meet market demand.
+It’s critical to invest time (and money if required) in setting up advanced inventory forecasting models that generate accurate demand forecasts.
+It isn’t enough to base forecasts on last year’s sales figures and expect the same this year.
 Effective forecasting should consider:

-Product lifecycles: every item in your warehouse is sitting at a specific stage in its product life cycle.
-Each life cycle stage will affect the item’s demand pattern and so needs to be considered when forecasts are being calculated.
-Read our blog on demand forecasting accuracy for more details.
+Product lifecycles: every item in your warehouse is at a specific stage in its product life cycle.
+Each stage affects the item’s demand pattern, so it must be considered in forecast calculations.
+Our blog on demand forecasting accuracy has more details.

-Seasonality: identify any products in your portfolio that have seasonal demand variations.
+Seasonality: identify any products in your portfolio with seasonal demand variations.
 It’s best practice to keep seasonal demand factors separate from your base demand calculations.
-This keeps the data clean and easier to use for forecasting going forward.
+This helps keep the data clean and makes forecasting easier going forward.

-Trends: Product demand is influenced by fashion, technology, social, economic and legal factors.
-Look out for such trends in your historical demand data and adjust your forecasts accordingly.
+Trends: Product demand is influenced by fashion, technology, social, economic, and legal factors.
+Monitor these trends in your historical demand data and adjust your forecasts accordingly.

-Qualitative factors: Add any qualitative forecasting factors into your data, such as sales promotions, competitor activity or external market events.
+Qualitative factors: include any qualitative forecasting elements in your data, such as sales promotions, competitor activity, or external market events.

-Many factors cause demand variability – read our eGuide for the lowdown:
+Many factors drive demand variability – our eGuide has more details:

 2. Know your star products!

-ABC analysis is a good inventory control technique to segment your warehouse stock based on the value it brings to the company.
-Every item in your warehouse has a different value in terms of how much money it makes the business.
-There are many ways to define ‘value’, including segmenting based on sales revenue, profitability, sales volume or annual consumption value.
-Choose one that works for you.
-Then split your stock into categories: A, B, and C. ‘A’ being the items that are critical to your businesses success and ‘C’ being those that are least important.
+ABC analysis is a good inventory control technique for segmenting your warehouse stock by the value it brings to the company.
+Each item in your warehouse has a different value in terms of the revenue it generates.
+There are many ways to define ‘value’, including segmenting based on sales revenue, profitability, sales volume, or annual consumption value.
+Choose one that suits your needs.
+Then divide your stock into categories: A, B, and C. ‘A’ represents the items that are critical to your business’s success, and ‘C’ represents those that are least important.

-ABC classification is a simple way to identify your most important products so you can focus your time in terms of stock control and management.
-In addition, it can help you set out more focused stock control parameters (see next point!)
+ABC classification is a simple method for identifying your essential products so you can concentrate your stock control and management time.
+It can also help you establish more targeted stock control parameters, as we discuss next.

 Wooden A block stacked on wooden B and C blocks on a yellow background.
 Inventory categorization, inventory control techniques